DigitalNaut/geojson2svg/README.md

 The advantage of using an SVG instead of a GeoJSON file:

-- Compactness: taking up almost half the size of an average GeoJSON file
+- **Compactness:** They take up almost half the size of an average GeoJSON file.
-- Ease of use: SVG files also easier to work with, as it is a standard format for storing vector graphics and can be manipulated on the fly using HTML, JSX or plain JS
+- **Ease of use:** I find the SVG files easier to work with, as it is a standard format for storing vector graphics that can be manipulated on the fly using HTML, JSX or plain JS.

-This conversion is ideal for taking geographic data from [Natural Earth](https://www.naturalearthdata.com/), processing the `.shp` files with [QGIS](https://qgis.org/) and converting it to an SVG file for use in a React project.
+This conversion is ideal for taking geographic data from [Natural Earth](https://www.naturalearthdata.com/) after processing the `.shp` files with [QGIS](https://qgis.org/).
+You can then use the SVG file directly in an HTML file or in a React project.

 To learn how to use QGIS, see this wonderful [YouTube playlist](https://www.youtube.com/playlist?list=PL7HotvlLKHCs9nD1fFUjSOsZrsnctyV2R) by [Steven Bernard](https://www.youtube.com/@stevenbernard3505).